 For further information including making a towline and tow point –

 Note that a central tow point is shown.
 This works well on a kayak without a rudder or a sticking up stern but if the tow point is to one side it is much easier to release and to keep the towline clear of the rudder.
-You could put an attachment point on both sides making it easier when a dual tow is used and it would not matter which side the other towing kayak was on.
+You could put an attachment point on both sides making it easier when a dual tow is used and it would not matter which side the towed kayak was on.

 Making a light weight towline (PDF 630 KB) by Sandy Winterton.